 loop.
 That means that you just skip inactive particles. you do not break out of the loop when you find an inactive particle.

-- If you just get a blue dot in the upper-left corner, or weird things like drawing diagonal lines:
+- If you just get an apple in the upper-left corner, or weird things like drawing diagonal lines:

 - it’s most likely a problem in